- Faiz Ahmed

 The Paradox of Post-Abortion Care (PAC): Health Professionals and the Medicalization of a Quasi-Legal Practice in Senegal [ project summary ]

 Abortion laws in Senegal, a predominantly Muslim nation, are among the most restrictive in sub-Saharan Africa.
 Nevertheless, Senegalese medical professionals in government health facilities regularly practice abortion.
 My research seeks to explore how health professionals manage this seemingly paradoxical practice.
-I propose that health professionals draw on post-abortion care (PAC) to redefine abortion as a technical matter.
-PAC is a multi-pronged reproductive health initiative that seeks to reduce maternal mortality from unsafe abortion.
-It includes medical treatment using manual vacuum aspiration (MVA) technology, counseling and contraception for women with complications of unsafe abortion.
-Through PAC, health professionals are medicalizing a domain that has long been dominated by legal and religious authorities.
-This project will use ethnography to explore how medical practitioners employ PAC to transform abortion into an open secret at health facilities.
-I will study how medical professionals implement, manage and represent PAC services and technology in health facilities, public health institutions and the general public.
-I will accomplish this study through one year of research in Senegal with medical professionals and personnel from international organizations that fund PAC.
-Data collection methods include in-depth interviews with health professionals, direct observation at health facilities and archival research at various institutions, including the Ministry of Health and the University of Dakar.
-By studying how Senegalese medical practitioners use PAC services and technology to redefine abortion as a technical rather than a moral matter, this project seeks to contribute to sociological studies on medicalization and abortion as well as anthropological studies of science and technology.
+I propose that medical practitioners draw on post-abortion care (PAC) to medicalize or redefine abortion as a technical matter.
+PAC is a multi-pronged reproductive health initiative that seeks to reduce maternal mortality from complications of abortion.
+It includes medical treatment using manual vacuum aspiration (MVA) technology, counseling and contraception for women with complications of abortion.
+Through PAC, health professionals are medicalizing a domain normally dominated by legal and religious authorities.
+At the same time, this process reinforces social inequalities between patients and different kinds of medical providers.
+The role of international development agencies and donors in supporting PAC also introduces fresh distinctions between local and external forms of professional jurisdiction and expertise.
+This project uses ethnography to explore the circumstances under which medical practitioners employ PAC to transform abortion into an open secret in Senegal.
+I will compare and contrast the practices, technologies, work relationships and experiences regarding PAC in three regions of the country.
+I will study how health professionals implement, manage and represent PAC services and technology in health facilities, public health institutions and the general public.
+Data collection methods include in-depth interviews with health practitioners, government health officials and NGO and donor personnel; direct observation of PAC services at health facilities; and archival research at the Ministry of Health, the University of Dakar and the National Archives.
+By studying how Senegalese medical practitioners use PAC to redefine abortion as a technical matter, this project seeks to contribute to sociological literature on medicalization and professionalization as well as to studies of reproductive technology in practice.

 - Christopher M. Sullivan